Aesthetic Effect, LLC Services

-Reflected Ceiling Plans provide accurate placement of ceiling mounted lighting fixtures, with associated switching arrangements, and locations for required smoke and carbon dioxide detectors.
+Reflected Ceiling Plans provide accurate placement of ceiling mounted lighting fixtures, with associated switching arrangements, and locations for required smoke and carbon monoxide detectors.

-Building Elevations at each exterior facade show the existing residence with the proposed new construction including notes indicating finishes, materials and any special conditions.
+Building Elevations at each exterior facade to show new construction including notes indicating finishes, materials and any special conditions.
 Details, Sections, Schedules and Notes communicate, in detail, different aspects of the design relating to construction and/or code requirements.
 These details are essential in conveying the design concept to the General Contractor, the subcontractors and to the Building Department.

-Engineering Note: The Architect’s Scope of Services does not include mechanical, electrical, plumbing, fire suppression, structural or civil engineering.
+Engineering Note: The Architect’s Scope of Services does not include mechanical, electrical, plumbing, fire suppression, structural, ladscape or civil engineering.
 These services are to be contracted through the Owner under separate provision from the agreement between Architect and Owner.

 The Construction Documents shall be approved by the Client prior to proceeding to the next phase.
-This is performed Lump Sum under an per Square Foot value based upon construction type and complexity or Hourly for New Clientele.
+This is performed Lump Sum under an per Square Foot value based upon construction type and complexity.